BloomTech-Labs/labs-team-home/frontend/FRONTEND_BUG_REPORT.md

 - Activity Timeline + inviting member to team does not record the Event - says "There is an event here but it was not recorded properly" on screen

 - Settings + does not save when deselecting checkbox on "Receive Emails"

+- Subscribe/Unsubscribe on documents does not maintain state -- click subscribe and then it show unsubscribe, but if you click out and back in, it is not updated.